dotnet/roslyn/Roslyn-Overview.md

 Each compiler combines these components together as a single end-to-end whole.

 To ensure that the public Compiler APIs are sufficient for building world-class IDE features, the language services that will be used to power the C# and VB experiences in Visual Studio vNext have been rebuilt using them.
 For instance, the code outlining and formatting features use the syntax trees, the Object Browser and navigation features use the symbol table, refactorings and Go to Definition use the semantic model, and Edit and Continue uses all of these, including the Emit API.
 These experiences may be previewed on Visual Studio 2013 through the “Roslyn” End-User Preview.
-This preview is required in order to build and test applications build on top of the .NET Compiler Platform (“Roslyn”) SDK meant for integration into Visual Studio though the .NET Compiler Platform (“Roslyn”) APIs can be used in your own applications independently of Visual Studio without requiring the End-User Preview.
+This preview is required in order to build and test applications build on top of Roslyn SDK meant for integration into Visual Studio though Roslyn APIs can be used in your own applications independently of Visual Studio without requiring the End-User Preview.

 ### API Layers

-The .NET Compiler Platform (“Roslyn”) consists of two main layers of APIs – the Compiler APIs and Workspaces APIs.
+Roslyn consists of two main layers of APIs – the Compiler APIs and Workspaces APIs.

 ![api layers](images/alex-api-layers.png)